MODIS L1 viewer

 • Ash - derived form thermal channels processed to emphasise ash and dust.
 Also shows aircraft trails as dark lines.

 Similar right-click options are available.
 Here are some sample images, with even the large images shown at 2km resolution.
 The MODIS L1 Viewer allows you to interpolate the images down to 250m resolution, 64-times greater than the images shown.
 Click any image for a larger view.
+Even higher resolution is possible with LAADS data, the program offering down to 125m resolution on user-selected regions.

 Classic "124" RGB